barrosohub/remote-jobs-for-devs/README.md

-## 💼 List of platforms that offer job vacancies list for remote work 💻
+## 💼 List of Platforms Offering Remote Job Vacancies 💻

 👀 Check out the table below for a comprehensive list of remote job platforms that can help you land your dream job!
 From software development to customer service, these platforms offer a wide range of job vacancies for remote workers.
 Whether you're a seasoned professional or just starting your career, you're sure to find a job that suits your skills and experience.